Advantec-Global-Services-Inc/Website/_posts/2020-06-09-citrix-adc-sdx-prevent-auto-start.md

 ### Process

-1. SSH to the underlying XenServer host on your SDX appliance
+SSH to the underlying XenServer host on your SDX appliance

-2. Discover the VM UUIDs by executing the following command
+Discover the VM UUIDs by executing the following command

 ~~~ bash
 xe vm-list
 ~~~

-3. Copy the uuid string from the VM you want to prevent from auto-starting
+Copy the uuid string from the VM you want to prevent from auto-starting

-4. Execute the following command to set auto_start to disabled for that VM
+Execute the following command to set auto_poweron to false for that VM

 ~~~ bash
 xe vm-param-set uuid=UUID other-config:auto_poweron=false
 ~~~

-5. Verify the parameter was modified by executing
+Verify the parameter was modified by executing

 ~~~ bash
 xe vm-list uuid=UUID params=other-config